 If you are not a citizen of the United States, but you are a victim of sexual assault you may have options, including a U-VISA, T-VISA, Cancellation of Removal, Continued Presence or a VAWA Self-Petition.
-For more information, see (Para obtener más información, vea) Legal Momentum, Introduction to Immigration Relief for Immigrant Victims of Sexual Assault and Glossary of Terms
+For more information, see (Para obtener más información, vea) this report from the American Immigration Council.

-In Wyoming, there is a law called the Wyoming Safe Homes Act , §1-21-1303, which allows some victims of domestic violence and sexual assault to terminate their home or apartment leases before their contracted end date.
+In Wyoming, there is a law called the Wyoming Safe Homes Act, W.S.
+1-21-1303, which allows some victims of domestic violence and sexual assault to terminate their home or apartment leases before their contracted end date.
 The lease may be terminated if: